evelynjulia/a500_notebooks/project_idea.md

 # Project idea:
-Understand model’s boundary layer scheme (maybe just pick one NAEFS model) Compare this with sonde data (somewhere in the states where there is lots of data) and then compare with the soundings to see how well the model does at predicting the boundary layer.
+Understand model’s boundary layer scheme (maybe just pick one NAEFS model).
+Compare this with sonde data (somewhere in the states where there is lots of data) and then compare with the soundings to see how well the model does at predicting the boundary layer.